 The underwriting discounts and commissions per share are equal to the public offering price per share of common stock less the amount paid by the underwriters to the selling shareholders per share of common stock.
-The underwriting discounts and commissions are % of the public offering price.
+The underwriting discounts and commissions are 4.25% of the public offering price.
 The selling shareholders have agreed to pay the underwriters the following discounts and commissions, assuming either no exercise or full exercise by the underwriters of the underwriters' over-allotment option:

+Total Fees

-Total Fees Fee Per Share Without Exercise of Over-Allotment Option With Full Exercise of Over-Allotment Option Discounts and commissions paid by the selling shareholders \$ \$ \$
+Fee Per Without Exercise of With Full Exercise of Share Over-Allotment Option Over-Allotment Option Discounts and commissions paid by the selling shareholders \$0.78 \$ 6,704,783 \$ 7,710,500